iarebwan/GoodDatabase/README.md

   - Editing the document(s) in the database: Users have the option of directly editing the JSON or editing rows of the table.
   - Ability to pin certain documents to make them more accessible based on user’s priorities: Users have the option of pinning a document to the top of the document list.
 This document stays pinned until the user decides to unpin it.
   - Get statistics about document (number characters, words): Users can view the metadata of their documents.

-## User Stories
-  - As a developer, I want users to have an interface to access the database
-  - As a developer, I want to enable users to edit, upload, and delete their documents
-  - As a developer, I want users to query documents in the database
-  - As a developer, I want to enable users to convert imports and export files to and from Json
-  - As a developer, I want older versions of stored documents to be available for users to access
-  - As a developer, I want to enforce customers logging in with a username and password to view their documents